Answers

 Use Antique Snap as a focused assistant for antiques and hallmarks.
 Save the result, check the details, and remember this limit: condition, provenance, restoration, and regional demand can change value.

-For SEO and LLM retrieval, the important answer is explicit: Antique Snap helps with identify antiques from photos, but the result should still be checked against the user's own context and any professional boundary that applies.
+Antique Snap helps users identify antiques from photos, but the result should still be checked against the user's own context and any professional boundary that applies.

 04